YSW Team

 Sayumi Yoshida

-Since 2010, she has been responsible for the visual image of Yiddish Summer, Other Music Academy and Other Music Academy e.V., including internet presence, posters, t-shirts and more.
+Since 2010, Sayumi has been responsible for the visual image of Yiddish Summer Weimar, the Other Music Academy and the Other Music Academy e.V., including their online presence, posters, t-shirts, and more.
+She has long been interested in Yiddish dance, which she has taught in Japan at Osaka University and at the Japanese‐Jewish Friendship and Study Society in Kobe.

 Photo: Shendl Copitman